ivzap/bpflint/lints/README.md

 why the pattern being matched on is problematic.
 For an example please refer to the [`probe-read` lint][probe-read-message].

+Furthermore, `tree-sitter` Queries support captures and those captures always have a name. **bpflint** treats captures beginning with a double underscore (`__xxx`) as internal to the lint and will not report them as a lint match.
+This can be useful for enforcing certain constraints.
+The [`probe-read` lint][probe-read-int-capture] uses this mechanism.

 A good introduction that to how a Query interfaces with the underlying language grammar can be found in the ["Code Navigation Systems" chapter][tree-sitter-code-nav].